top of page

 QUESTIONS

-Some of the questions we are working on include:
+Some of the questions we currently work on include:

-How does the composition of a social group affect the structure of its social network, and the speed and routes of disease transmission within that group?
+• How does the composition of a social group affect the patterns of disease transmission within that group?

 {Daniel Kronauer}